ManjitBedi/portfolio_2024/src/projects/protostars-game.md

 ### Project Description

+May 2021 to Sept 2022

-I was part of a 2 person developer team working on this game at [Evolved Play](https://www.evolvedplay.com) from May 2021 to Sept.
-2022 working with a team of game industry veterans; the creative leads were [Kevin Caldwell](https://www.linkedin.com/in/kevin-c-1630824/) & [Sandee Vallee](https://www.linkedin.com/in/sandeevalle/) with game design  by [Kelly Tran](https://www.linkedin.com/in/kmichaelatran/) - it was a very collaborative process.
+I was part of a 2 person developer team working on this game at [Evolved Play](https://www.evolvedplay.com) working with a team of game industry veterans; the creative leads were [Kevin Caldwell](https://www.linkedin.com/in/kevin-c-1630824/) & [Sandee Vallee](https://www.linkedin.com/in/sandeevalle/) with game design  by [Kelly Tran](https://www.linkedin.com/in/kmichaelatran/) - it was a very collaborative process.
 The game was going through iterative game play refinement & testing with young players & their families; it was coming along quite nicely if I may say so.
 The project was being developed for mobile first.

 One of the major features that I was working on a space map level using hexagonal tile maps: